eriol/docker-firefox52/README.md

 ## Run ##

-If you don't want any persistency:
+If you don't want any persistency, and you want to use the automated build from docker hub:

 ```shell
     docker run -d \